A flexible and differentiable coil proxy for stellarator equilibrium optimization: Introduction

-A coil model that guarantees a unique coil set per equilibrium may be beneficial for combined coil-plasma optimization.
-One such choice is the winding surface model.
-Unlike the filament model, the winding surface model treats the entire coil set as a smooth sheet current on a prescribed winding surface.
-Although not as realistic as the filament model, coil optimization is a convex problem in the winding-surface model.
-This guarantees a unique coil set for each pair of plasma and winding surface and makes the winding surface optimization orders of magnitude faster to solve than filamentary optimization.
-Recent parameter studies also suggest that specially formulated winding surface models can predict the performance of a filament model with a high linear correlation \cite{lanke_fu_global}.
-In addition, the winding surface model does not differentiate between coil topologies and has been used to study both filament coils and dipole/PM arrays.
-These characteristics make the winding surface model naturally suitable as a coil complexity proxy during equilibrium optimization.
+Recent works suggest that a coil complexity proxy based on a winding surface model may address the aforementioned challenges.
+The winding surface model treats an entire coil set as a continuous sheet current on a known winding surface~\cite{merkel1987solution, landreman2017improved, elder_three-dimensional_2024}.
+While not as realistic as filament, discrete dipole, or PM models, the winding surface model can be configured to study both types of stellarator coil systems.
+Recent works have shown that winding surface proxies can predict the results of filament optimization~\cite{lanke_fu_global} and improve the complexity of PM arrays~\cite{qss_Yu2024-sr}.
+In addition, coil optimization is convex in the winding surface model.
+This guarantees a unique coil set for each pair of plasma and winding surfaces and makes winding surface optimizations orders of magnitude faster than filamentary optimization.